ihollander/js-mini-challenge-events/README.md

 **YOUR NOTES**
 ```
+// need to target the form, add an event listener to that -- prevent the default behavior too so it doesn't refresh yay
+// create a new object from the data in the input fields with that need thing where you get access to the input field and their value from the form like whaaaaaaaat
+// call render player on that and voila, liverpool players instead of ajax players even though we covered ajax today ¯\_(ツ)_/¯
 ```

 ## Deliverable 3: Like Button

 **When a user clicks the like button for a player**, that player's likes should increase by 1.

 You can decide if you'd like to use *event delegation* to handle this, or if you'd like to attach *individual event listeners* to each like button.
 Regardless of the approach you take, the like button feature should work for all players (including new players that get added when a user fills out the form).